 The Plan will provide appropriate notice to you before the end of the first 45 days and again before the end of each succeeding 30-day period and will explain the circumstances requiring the extension and the date the Benefit Office expects to render a decision on your request for Weekly Disability Benefits.
-It will explain the standards on which entitlement to the benefits is based, the unresolved issues that prevent a decision, the additional information needed to resolve the issues.
+It will explain the standards on which entitlement to the benefits is based, the unresolved issues that prevent a decision, the additional issues that prevent a decision, and the additional information needed to resolve the issues.
 You will have 45 days from the date of receipt of the Benefit Office's notice to provide the information required.